andreas0x41/coding-tutorial-obsidian/content/Python/1 General/5 Datatype.md

 ## Range

 > [!todo]- partly exam relevant
-> Basic usage for looping and creating number sequences is nesseary.
-It is good to understand that this is different from list, because it does not store all elements in memory and instead generates them on demand.
-Advanced and Explanation usage is not necessary.
+> Basic usage for looping and creating number sequences is necessary.
+It is good to understand that this is different from list because it does not store all elements in memory and instead generates them on demand.
+Advanced usage and explanation are not necessary.

 The datatype Range is created with the `range()` function and generates a sequence of numbers.
 It might seem very similar to a list, but the key difference is that not all elements are saved in memory.
-Instead they are generated only when they are actually used.
+Instead, they are generated only when they are actually used.
 It is commonly used in loops and is a memory-efficient [[#Iterable]].
-You can not add, remove or change elements of a range, because it is not [[#Mutable||mutable]].
+You can not add, remove, or change elements of a range because it is not [[#Mutable||mutable]].

-The `range()` function generates a range of number.
+The `range()` function generates a range of numbers.
 The arguments are similar to slicing and you can use `range(stop)`, `range(start, stop)`, or `range(start, stop, step)`
-- `start`: The starting number (**inclusive**), defaults is `0`.
+- `start`: The starting number (**inclusive**), default is `0`.
 - `stop`: The ending value (**exclusive**).
-Because it is exclusive, this value is not included, to include the last value you have to use one more then it.
+Because it is exclusive, this value is not included, to include the last value you have to use one more than it.
 - `step`: The interval between elements.
 Defaults is `1` (every number without skipping).
 Negative values are also possible, but then `start` should be bigger than `stop`.

 ```python